"March winds and April showers bring forth May flowers"Old English Proverb

-- If there is one fruit I recommend growing this year it is a Coronet Apple Tree.
-This is a family apple tree, that can be grown in a pot.
-It is a dwarf tree that produces full sized apples.
+- If there's one fruit I recommend growing this year it's a Coronet Apple Tree.
+This is a family apple tree that can be grown in a pot.
+It's a dwarf tree that produces full sized apples.
 Better yet, it produces two different types of apples.
-It is easy to grow and if it is planted now, it will produce fruit this year.
+It's easy to grow and if it's planted now, it'll produce fruit this year.
 Planting an apple tree is a fun family activity once you get the kids or grand-kids involved.
 Children love getting out into the fresh air and getting their hands dirty.
-Planting a family apple tree will take approx. 30 minutes, and it will provide you and your loved ones with a lifetime of memories.
+Planting a family apple tree will take approx. 30 minutes, and it'll provide you and your loved ones with a lifetime of memories.

 - Strawberries are a wonderful fruit to plant in your garden in May.
 Their bright red color, juicy texture and sweetness are a welcome addition to every fruit bowl this summer.

-- Our Suttons Seed Tapes are a first-class option for easy gardening this May.
-They can be sown outside in shallow drills, and require little maintenance.
-Our varieties include delicious choices such as rocket, radish, parsnip, carrot, beetroot, lettuce and onion.
-They are easy to grow and will reward you with lots of fresh pickings in July and August.
+- Our range of vegetable seeds are perfect for planting this May.
+We have everything from rocket, parsnip, carrot, beetroot, lettuce and onion.
+These are super easy to grow and will reward you with lots of fresh pickings in July and August.

 - Plant your window boxes, patio planters and hanging baskets now with lots of summer colour.
 Trailing plants are a perfect way to add colour and interest to your containers.
-They are easy to grow and flower all summer long, providing a stunning show of colour.
+They're easy to grow and flower all summer long, providing a stunning show of colour.

 - Plant your border and shrub beds with summer bedding plants including French Marigolds, Border Petunias, Dahlias and Begonias.
 Border and shrub beds can be planted in late May, to brighten your garden with wonderful summer colour.

-- Roses are a wonderful addition to a summer garden.
+- Roses are a wonderful addition to a Summer garden.
 They can be planted now in well prepared garden soil.
 A wonderful choice of rose is the Trumpeter.
 It produces masses of vivid red blooms in large bunches from June to early winter.
-It has excellent disease resistance, produces lovely bronze foliage and flowers all summer long.
+This beauty has excellent disease resistance, produces lovely bronze foliage and flowers all summer long.
 Plant Trumpeter in groups of five or seven to create a strong show of colour in your garden this summer.

 - Climbing flowering plants including Clematis, Climbing Roses, Wisteria, Flowering Hydrangea and Sweet Peas can be planted in your garden in May.
-Add “Horkans Own” compost to the planting hole with two handfuls of Osmo Pro 6, to welcome an abundance of color to your garden.
+Add "Horkans Own" compost to the planting hole, to welcome an abundance of color to your garden.

 - Lemon Scented Geraniums are a welcome addition to every home/garden.
 The geranium plant produces a fantastic fresh citrus scent, all summer long.
 It can be used to keep flies away and to freshen homes/offices.
 Better yet, the leaves are edible, meaning they can be used to flavour ice cubes and drinks.
 It works a treat in a G & T!

 - Trees, shrubs and hedging plants grow well during May.
-An application of Osmo Pro 6 fertiliser will promote strong growth and flowers in many garden plants.
-Simply sprinkle a handful of the fertiliser out from the base of the plants to add a much needed boost to your garden plants.
+An application of fertiliser will promote strong growth and flowers in many garden plants.
+Simply sprinkle a handful of fertiliser out from the base of the plants to add a much needed boost to your garden plants.